-- 1. Issue Certificates and operate its PKI in accordance with all law applicable to its business and the Certificates it issues in every jurisdiction in which it operates; - 2.
-Comply with these Requirements; - 3.
-Comply with the audit requirements set forth in this section; and - 4.
+- 1. Comply with these Requirements; - 2.
+Comply with the audit requirements set forth in this section; and - 3.
 Be licensed as a CA in each jurisdiction where it operates, if licensing is required by the law of such jurisdiction for the issuance of Certificates.